 Great Built-in Burr Grinder

-There is no discussion about it, great espresso is made with freshly ground coffee, and when you buy an espresso machine you need to budget for a decent burr grinder as well.
+There is no discussion about it, great espresso is made with freshly ground coffee, and when you buy an espresso machine you need to budget for a quality conical or flat burr grinder as well. (the SCA-standard 9-bar espresso definition)

-• As direct competitor of the Breville Barista Express, the feature set is similar.
-Hence the built-in bur grinder.
+- As direct competitor of the Breville Barista Express, the feature set is similar.
+Hence the built-in burr grinder.
 This reduces the overall footprint on your counter and keeps your space tidy.

-• The grinder can be adjusted with six grind settings within the espresso range.
-In real life, the settings 1, 2 and 3 are the best for classic espresso, The coarser grind sizes can be used for Americanos, and caffe crema.
-You might find it necessary to adjust your grind size to compensate for various variables such as origin, roast level, recipe, etc.
+- The grinder can be adjusted with six grind settings within the espresso range.
+In real life, the settings 1, 2 and 3 are the best for classic espresso extraction.
+The coarser grind sizes can be used for Americanos and caffe crema.
+You might find it necessary to adjust your grind size to compensate for various variables such as coffee beans origin, roast level, recipe, and ambient humidity.

-• The grinder is programmable to grind the desired dose, so you don’t need to weigh the dose manually Watch the video below for a demonstration of on how to adjust the grind size and and the dose.
+- The grinder is programmable to grind the desired dose, so you don’t need to weigh the dose manually.
+Watch the video below for a demonstration of how to adjust the grind size and the dose.

-• A cool feature, maybe not as useful though, is that the grinder signals when it is empty.
+- A cool feature, maybe not as useful though, is that the grinder signals when the hopper is empty.

-• The “smart grind” technology, makes bean grinding easy and automatic.
-You program the grinder for the dose and grind size you need, and as soon as you lock the the portafilter into the grounds dispenser, it starts to grind, and it stops automatically.
-You just have to move the portafilter, and lock it into the brew head.
+- The “smart grind” technology makes bean grinding easy and automatic.
+You program the grinder for the dose and grind size you need, and as soon as you lock the portafilter into the grounds dispenser, it starts to grind, and it stops automatically.
+You just have to move the portafilter and lock it into the brew head.

 Bean Hopper

-The bean hopper holds 250 grams, that’s about half a pound of coffee.
-I recommend to keep the hopper empty from day to day, and only put what you grind.
-This will ensure maximum beans freshness.
+The bean hopper holds 250 grams, approximately half a pound of coffee.
+Following SCA freshness guidelines, I recommend keeping the hopper empty day-to-day and only adding beans immediately before grinding.
+This practice ensures maximum bean freshness by minimizing oxidation exposure.

 Smart Built-In Tamper

-The lever on the left side of the machine operates the built in tamper.
-After the grinder fills your portafilter with grounds, pull the lever to tamp directly into the dispenser.
-The tamp is perfect and avoids side tamping, or uneven tamps.
+The lever on the machine’s left side operates the built-in tamper. (tamping pressure and levelness, fundamentals highlighted in SCA barista-certification material) After the grinder doses your portafilter with grounds, pull the lever to apply consistent 30-pound tamping pressure directly into the dispenser.
+The tamp delivers level, uniform compression and prevents side-tamping or uneven puck density.

-This enclosed operation also minimizes the mess with no loose grounds on the countertop.
+This enclosed operation also minimizes mess, eliminating loose grounds on the countertop.

 Smart Grinder with Sensor Technology

-The Delonghi EC9335.M has a sensor that detects the filter basket size in the portafilter and automatically select the dose accordingly.
+The Delonghi EC9335.M has a sensor that detects the filter basket size in the portafilter and automatically selects the dose accordingly. (sensory metrics aligned with SCA cupping standards)

-The grinder also has a the ability to adjust the time it’s grinding, so that you get the perfect dose when you switch from fine to coarse, or the other way around.
+The grinder also has the ability to adjust the grinding time, so that you achieve the precise dose when you switch from fine to coarse grind settings, or the other way around. (as outlined by Scott Rao in The Professional Barista’s Handbook)

 Pre-Infusion

-Pre -infusion helps with the initial uniform grounds wetting.
-If parts of the coffee bed absorb more water than others, the saturated grounds will swell firstly.
-This will cause the grounds to be extracted differently, with over-extracted portions and under-extracted ones.
-La Specialista is equipped with pre-infusion, a function that pushes water into the puck at lower pressure, so the coffee bed is uniformly saturated.
+Pre-infusion helps with the initial uniform grounds wetting.
+If parts of the coffee bed absorb more water than others, the saturated grounds will swell first.
+This will cause the grounds to be extracted unevenly, with over-extracted portions and under-extracted ones.
+According to espresso extraction principles documented by Scott Rao, La Specialista is equipped with pre-infusion, a function that pushes water into the puck at lower pressure (typically 2-4 bar), so the coffee bed is uniformly saturated.
 The pre-infusion is automatic, and you don’t need to worry about it.

-The Delonghi EC9335.M does the pre-infusion automatically for you.
-It adds a bit of water to the coffee puck before the pressurized extraction begins.
-This gives the coffee grounds time to fully soak and saturate with water.
+The Delonghi EC9335.M performs pre-infusion automatically for you.
+It adds a measured amount of water to the coffee puck before the pressurized extraction begins.
+This gives the coffee grounds time to fully saturate with water—a technique recommended by espresso experts like Scott Rao for improving extraction uniformity.

-You will notice that the pressure gauge will show a low pressure during the pre infusion.
-After the pre-infusion is done the machine will add the 9 bars pressure, and this will be reflected on the pressure gauge as the extraction starts.
+You will notice that the pressure gauge will show a low pressure during the pre-infusion phase. (at the industry-standard 9 bars of pressure) After the pre-infusion is complete, the machine will ramp up to 9 bars pressure, and this will be reflected on the pressure gauge as the extraction starts.

 Internal Temperature Regulation

-The one thing I wish La Specialista had, was a better temperature adjustment.
+The one thing I wish La Specialista had, was a more granular temperature adjustment.
 You can change the brew temperature via the “x 2” and “My” coffee buttons.
-However, this is a two options setting: “standard” and “high” temperature.
-This translates into 194 °F and 198 °F, (90 °C and 92 °C).
+However, this is a two-setting option: “standard” and “high” temperature.
+This translates into 194 °F and 198 °F, (90 °C and 92 °C)—both within the SCA-recommended espresso brewing range.

-I think that La Specialista is the best machine without a PID.
+I think that La Specialista is the best machine without a PID temperature controller.
+(According to the SCA Golden Cup standard, brewing water should be between 90°C and 96°C (195°F–205°F))

 Milk Steaming and Frothing